-- 1. Of the findings from the Children in Need Review, Improving the educational outcomes for Children in Need of help and protection and the detail contained within Help, protection, education. - In our school out leadership team will take responsibility in how we can, as a school, assist children who are potentially at greater risk of harm achieve their educational potential. - 3.
+- 1. Of the findings from the Children in Need Review, Improving the educational outcomes for Children in Need of help and protection and the detail contained within Help, protection, education. - 2.
+In our school Alison Roden and the leadership team will take responsibility in how we can, as a school, assist children who are potentially at greater risk of harm achieve their educational potential. - 3.
 As a Governing Body we will regularly scrutinise educational progress of children who are at greater risk of harm.

-18GUIDEBOOK FOR LOCAL PROTOCOLS TO SAFEGUARD OUR CHILDREN
+18 GUIDEBOOK FOR LOCAL PROTOCOLS TO SAFEGUARD OUR CHILDREN

-Alongside this policy is a West Sussex Guidebook which identifies the key areas of safeguarding, as outlined in Keeping Children Safe in Education and other areas of local and national importance and provides the local context to enable schools and colleges to respond effectively.
-We have considered the various areas of this guidebook and have adopted and adapted those areas specific to our setting.
+Attached to this policy is a Guidebook which identifies the key areas of safeguarding, as outlined in Keeping Children Safe in Education and other areas of local and national importance, and provides the local context to enable schools and colleges to respond effectively.
+Our school has considered the various areas of this guidebook and have adopted and adapted those areas specific to our setting.